jj1bdx/gocldb/README.md

 ## How to use

 * Run `gocldb.LoadCtyXml()` to initialize the database
-  - Takes a few seconds to startup
+  - Takes one or two seconds to startup
+  - ~ 200msec on Mac mini 2023 (M2 Pro)
 * The debug log output is *enabled* by default
   - Use `gocldb.DebugLogger.SetOutput(io.Discard)` to disable debug output
 * Use `gocldb.CheckCallsign(call, qsotime)` to search the databse
   - result in `gocldb.CLDCheckResult` format defined in checkcall.go
+    - Use only the public members of `gocldb.CLDCheckResult`
-* See dxcccl command source code for the basic usage details
+* See ctyxmldump and dxcccl command source code for the basic usage details

 ## Usage example